amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 ## Ethereum Transaction Features

-* Transaction cannot be sent from a smart account or dApp, as assigning of a script to the account is not available to the MetaMask user.
+* Transaction cannot be sent from a smart account or dApp, since a MetaMask user can only transfer tokens and invoke dApp scripts and cannot assign a script to their account.
 * [Sponsored fee](/en/blockchain/waves-protocol/sponsored-fee) is not available: the transaction fee can only be specified in WAVES.

 See also [Ethereum Transaction Binary Format](/en/blockchain/binary-format/transaction-binary-format/ethereum-transaction-binary-format).